Hoffmaniada

-The film, about the life and work of the essence of German Romanticism – writer, artist, and composer Ernest Theodore Amadeus Hoffmann, has been realized at the highest level of artistry and almost exclusively by hand.
-Hoffmaniada is neither biopic nor dramatization but a romantic flight of fancy based on motifs from Hoffmann's diaries and fiction.

 The first twenty minutes of the film were screened on 20 November 2006, in Petersburg House of Cinema and received positive reactions from various news outlets.
 The animated film was released in Russia on 11 October 2018 and is denoted as the entryway of the modern Soyuzmultfilm animation studio.
 The film was later distributed to Japan in 2019.
 The film has been recognized with accolades of the Golden Eagle Award, Icarus Award, and Brazil Stop Motion International Film Festival award.

 Plot

-The protagonist of the film is Ernst Hoffmann, a young lawyer, musician and writer who inhabits two dimensions at once: the imaginary world of his fictional works and the ordinary reality of a small town.
+The protagonist of the film is Ernst Hoffmann, a young lawyer, musician, and writer who inhabits two dimensions at once: the imaginary world of his fictional works and the ordinary reality of a small town.
 During the day, Hoffmann sits behind legal papers working in the office, and then gives music lessons.
 At night, he composes magical stories and operas, dreaming of one day seeing his opera Undine on the big stage.
 He does secretly imagine transporting himself into the world of his magical fantasies.
 Soon, the young man could no longer distinguish between dream and reality.
 In the images of the heroes that Hoffmann himself penned, he will have to go through the most amazing and danger-filled adventures, which might not be merely fantasies from his own fairy-tales.
 The adventures include an underwater excursion, a sword-fight, and a ballet at the theatre.

 Ernst Hoffmann becomes the titular character student Anselm who is featured in a romantic film with meetings with heroines in different times of his life: the first-in the beautiful Olympia, and the second-in the magical snake-girl Serpentine, and the third-in the posh Veronica.
 However, Ernst is subjected to the sorcery of an old merchant, the charlatan Coppelius and the watchmaker Paulman.
 Sandman the dreamy student is also obsessed with Olympia, a soulless clockwork-automaton and daughter of physicist mechanic Paulman.
 The wise royal archivist Lindhorst exiled from Atlantis patronizes Ernst and his literary hero, the student Anselm.
 Turning into a Fire-Salamander, he resists Ernst's plans to woo his daughter Serpentina.
 They make sinister plans against the main character.
 Love and magic intrigues are intertwined and happily resolved at the end of the film.